madelynemoloney1/A3-Self-watering-plant-/README.md

 ## General Information
 - What problem does it (intend to) solve
+The automated self-watering plant is trying to fix the issue of people over watering their plants or leaving them dehydrated, by using this project it automatically water's the plant according to it's needs.

 - What is the purpose of your project?
-To make a self-watering Plant so that i wouldn't need to worry about my plant drying out.
+To make a self-watering Plant so that i wouldn't need to worry about my plant drying out and dying.

 - Why did you undertake it?
 I thought the project seemed interesting and it would allow me to deepen my knowledge in coding.

 ## Technologies Used
 - MakeCode
 - Micro-Bit - Version 1.0 - Had to update it so it would connected
-- water pump - 3 Volts
+- Water pump - 3 Volts